Tecnativa/doodba/README.md

   ...
 ```

-When building you should see a message `Activating GeoIP/GeoLite2 updates`.
+When booting you should see a message `Activating GeoIP/GeoLite2 updates`.

 Upon (re)start the container will perform the updates as requested by the
 [eula](https://www.maxmind.com/en/geolite2/eula).
 You also can update the database by